Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Royals

 - The Royals surrender the third-most home runs in baseball (34 total, 1.5 per game).

-- Keller (2-2 with a 3.00 ERA and 18 strikeouts in 21 2/3 innings pitched) gets the start for the Royals, his fifth of the season.
+- Singer (1-2) takes the mound for the Royals in his fifth start of the season.
+He has an 8.14 ERA in 21 2/3 innings pitched, with 19 strikeouts.

-- In his last appearance on Tuesday, the right-hander tossed four innings against the Texas Rangers, allowing three earned runs while surrendering three hits.
+- His last time out was on Wednesday against the Texas Rangers, when the righty went five innings, surrendering five earned runs while allowing six hits.

-- In four games this season, the 27-year-old has a 3.00 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .194 to opposing hitters.
+- The 26-year-old has an 8.14 ERA and 8.1 strikeouts per nine innings across four games this season, while giving up a batting average of .306 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.